shamakhan/shamakhan/README.md

 ## Hi there 👋.
 Hope you are doing great!

-### I'm a software developer from Mumbai, India.
-I like to work with cool technologies and build stuff.
+### I'm a Software Engineer.
+I like to work on challenging problems and develop innovative solutions.
-If you want to collaborate on any exciting project then I'm available.
+If you want to collaborate on exciting projects then I'm available.
-Feel free to reach out to me on my LinkedIn profile, https://www.linkedin.com/in/shama-parvin-khan-914438121/
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/shama-parvin-khan-914438121/)

 ## Thank you for stopping by!